 - 1/2 cup white sugar

 - 3/4 teaspoon nutmeg

 - 1/4 teaspoon cardamom

 - cinnamon sugar

 - Cream the butter with the sugar until well mixed.
 Really, really well mixed, cream for 5-10 minutes in a stand mixer until the mixture is lemon yellow and fluffy.

 - Add the egg and vanilla and mix well.

-- Refrigerate the dough for about an hour.
+- Refrigerate the dough for at least an hour.

 - Preheat the oven to 375 F.

 - Roll the dough into 1 inch balls.
 Place the dough balls on a well floured table or pastry board.